Pythm/ad-Lightwand/README.md

 #### Defining options
-`options` is an array with choices that can be configured for the room or in each `-lights` entry.
+`options` is an array with choices that can be configured for the room.
+Some options can also be configured under each `-lights` entry.

+These options apply to both room and for each light:
 - Enable motion detection during night mode with `night_motion`
 - Enable light to dim down when motion is detected with `dim_while_motion`.

+These options apply only to the whole room:
 - `exclude_from_custom` will exclude the room from 'custom' mode and 'wash' mode.
 Can be useful for rooms you forget to adjust light, like outdoor lights and kid's bedroom.
 Exclude from custom applies to the whole room, even if configured for one light.
+- `prevent_off_to_normal` is to keep lights `off` if new mode is `normal`.
+Reset to normal operation with `reset` mode.
+- `prevent_night_to_morning` is to keep lights in night mode for room when new mode is `morning` or `normal`.
+Reset to normal operation with `reset` mode.

 When you configure holliday lights you can add `enable_light_control` to those lights.
 This is a HA input_boolean or other with on/off state.
 By design this only reads state on reboot/startup and if state is off, the lights will not be added to room.
 You can then keep the configuration for next year, but disable all those switches ticking on and off during the whole year, or free them up to other things, with one HA switch.

 > [!TIP]
 > I use one switch to disable xmas lights and also to hide any buttons with modes created for xmas in Home Assistant Frontend.

-The option `prevent_off_to_normal` is to keep lights off if mode in room is off and automation is setting normal.
-This is useful if you have kids home sick or teenagers that like to sleep in when they have the day off, if you are using a automation to change from morning to normal the light will stay off.
-Reset to normal operation with `reset` mode.

 ```yaml
   #Configure in room